A Conceptual Model and Methodology for Sustainability-aware, IoT-enhanced Business Processes: Conclusions and future work

 Future work will focus on several directions.
 First, we plan to advance our ongoing efforts to incorporate LLMs as actors within the methodology to (partially) automate tasks currently performed by sustainability and IoT experts.
 We are currently developing two task-specific LLMs: one aimed at supporting sustainability-related decisions (e.g., selecting values, indicators, and measurements); and another LLM focused on recommending IoT devices to support sustainability actions and indicator monitoring.
 These models are trained on datasets that integrate standards, regulations, process patterns, and IoT device specifications--enabling a data-driven approach to enhance the methodology's usability.
 Second, we plan to conduct additional case studies across different real-world domains, involving end users to assess the methodology's applicability.
 Finally, we aim to carry out multiple iterations of the methodology within the same process context, enabling the analysis of the impact of proposed modifications and supporting continuous improvement in sustainability performance.

-\bmhead{Acknowledgements} This work has received funding from the Swiss National Science Foundation under Grant No.~IZSTZ0\_208497 (\textit{Pro\-AmbitIon} project) and Grant No.~10002384 (\emph{TaSSAreCt} project).
-This work received funding from the Research and Development Aid Program (PAID-01-21) of the UPV and funded with the Aid to First Research Projects (PAID-06-22), Research Vice-Rectorate of the Polytechnic University of Valencia (UPV).
-It is supported by the project PID2023-146224OB-I00 founded by MICIU/AEI/10.13039/501100011033, FEDER, and the UE.
+\bmhead{Acknowledgements} This work has received funding from the Swiss National Science Foundation under Grant No.~IZSTZ0\_208497 (\textit{Pro\-AmbitIon} project) and Grant No.~10002384 (\emph{TaSSAreCt} project), from the Research Vice-Rectorate of the Polytechnic University of Valencia (UPV) with the Aid to First Research Projects (PAID-06-22), and from the MICIU/AEI/10.13039/501100011033, FEDER, and the UE under Grant No.~PID2023-146224OB-I00 (\textit{PRODIGIOUS Project}).